benedettapacilli/programmable-networking-lab-exercises/Homework2/solution.md

 ```bash
 mininet> h1 ping h3
 ```
-When performing ping from h1 to h3, the ping should be successful as the controllers are managing the switches correctly.<br/>
+When performing ping from h1 to h3, the ping is insuccessful as C1 is only master to s2 and not s1.

 ## Step 7:	C1 requires to	be	MASTER	for	sw1
 ```bash